A Poem by Christopher Brent Lilly

 When suddenly there came a Holy Insect to him, The Right Reverend Praying Mantis, Good Pastor Tim.

 One of few Six Leggers upon our whole Planet, To devour the Spider which never outran it.

 Bartholomew scuttled as quickly as he could, Hoping to find some Space in the Wood,

-To avoid the Beast who would swallow him whole, Because for such Slowness this is the Toll.
+To avoid the Creature who would swallow him whole, Because for such Slowness this is the Toll.

 So then Bartholomew stumbled swiftly away, Hoping to live to spin another Day,

 Our Young Master Webb, his Mind all a Flutter, Did over and over nervously Mutter :